West Campus aerial shot

 3. Does this impact APU’s accreditation?

-APU’s accreditation continues during the sanction Warning period and students’ status within the university is not affected.
-Anyone who has questions regarding APU’s accreditation, may contact Robert R. Duke, PhD, accreditation liaison officer, by email [email protected].
+APU’s accreditation continues during the Warning period and students’ status within the university is not affected.
+Anyone who has questions regarding APU’s accreditation may contact Robert R. Duke, PhD, accreditation liaison officer, at [email protected].

-4. How is APU addressing the issues identified by WSCUC?
+4. How is APU addressing the issues identified by the WSCUC?

-APU leadership responded immediately by assembling a cross-functional task force, including external counsel, to meet the items noted, ensuring the university returns to compliance before the specified time.
+APU leadership responded immediately by assembling a cross-functional task force, including external experts, followed by nine workgroups, to meet the items noted, ensuring the university returns to compliance before the specified time.

 5. What is the timeline?

-APU will provide regular updates to all community members, informing them of our progress as we work together to strengthen the university.
-Community members can also view our progress by visiting our accreditation page.
+APU provides regular updates to all community members, informing them of our progress as we work together to strengthen the university.
+Community members may also view our progress by visiting the accreditation page.